 Did you know that Vienna is surrounded with around 700 hectares of vineyards?
 It is from up there, the hills surrounding the city, where you can enjoy the breathtaking view over entire Vienna and beyond, hike, have a picnic.
 But how to get to the Viennese vineyards and when is the best place to visit?
 All about that is finally on our Vienna Insider blog! 🙂

 Even though any time of the year seen from Nussberg or Kahlenberg has its charm, for me the best time to visit the vineyards is autumn.
 The golden vineyards endlessly stretching in front of your eyes and the Vienna view, especially if you end up there at sunset time is a priceless moment that you will remember for good.
-It was exactly this moment of autumnal glory, that I wanted to capture for a project I did together with Traubisoda, one of my favorite Austrian soft drinks.
-Have you guys tried it yet?
+It was exactly this moment of autumnal glory, that I wanted to capture for a project I did together with Traubisoda, well known Austrian soft drink.

 This classic Austrian soft drink has been out there since 1950s.
 You can inform yourself about its history here.
 Traubisoda is made of fresh grape juice and spring water.
 I love that it is bubbly, fruity and tastes so refreshing!
 It comes in two sorts, the classic being made of white grapes, and my personal favorite – red Traubisoda, made of Isabella red grape sort that comes from Styria.
-That one I really recommend you not to miss!
 You can get Traubisoda in pretty much any supermarket in Vienna (and whole Austria).
 Especially if you are a tourist or a foreigner in Vienna and like trying something authentic Austrian, add Traubisoda to your list!

 If you are Austrian, try asking your parents or grandparents, if they have heard of this cult drink!
 I bet many of them will tell you that this was the drink of their youth!
 I checked that with some of our older Austrian friends already.
 And the stories coming after my questions were pure nostalgia!
 So much fun to listen and be impressed how certain flavors take us on a memory lane.
 So one day in 20 years, when I am old and wrinkled, I can just sip Traubisoda, look at these pictures, remember my youth and all the craziness behind this shooting I did with my dear friends Anja and Senka.